-As the OP company has committed unfair labour practice to terminate the petitioner of this case and dismissed him from service most illegally by violating the mandatory provisions of the laws of the land, the OP company is directed to pay Rs.
+As the OP companyin the colourable exercise of the rights of the employer, has victimised the petitioner and dismissed him from service most illegally by making unlawful labour practices according to Fifth Schedule of The Industrial Disputes Act, 1947, the OP company is directed to pay Rs.
 5,00,000/- as compensation to the petitioner.